drreynolds/smuhpc-workshop/source/session_8.rst

 Second, you will need to retrieve sets of files for both the OpenMP and MPI portions of this session.
-Retrieve the files for the OpenMP portion by clicking :download:`this link <code/session8_OpenMP.tgz>` or by copying them on SMUHPC at the command line:
+Retrieve the files for the OpenMP portion by clicking :download:`this link <code/session8_OpenMP.tgz>` or by copying them on ManeFrame at the command line:

 .. code-block:: bash